 Prior to FPF, Amelia was the Director of the Education Data & Technology Project at the National Association of State Boards of Education (NASBE).
 In that capacity, she provided technical assistance to over 30 states and wrote the reports “Policymaking on Education Data Privacy: Lessons Learned” and “School Surveillance: The Consequences for Equity and Privacy.”

 Amelia is a member of the Virginia State Bar and the International Association of Privacy Professionals.
 She serves on the New York State Department of Education’s Data Privacy Advisory Council, the Policy Advisory Group of MDRC, and the board of the Virginia Equality Bar Association.
 Amelia received her J.D. from William & Mary Law School and her bachelor’s degree from McDaniel College.
-She was named one of Tech & Learning’s eight most influential people in ed tech in 2018 and a Top 200 EdTech and E-Learning Influencer by Onalytica.
+She was named one of Tech & Learning’s eight most influential people in ed tech in 2018 and 2020, and a Top 200 EdTech and E-Learning Influencer by Onalytica.
 Connect with her on Twitter @ameliaivance.